pedro535/mlopx/README.md

-├── pipelines/            # Examples of pipeline definitions using the library ├── data/                 # Datasets used in the pipeline examples ├── images/               # Auxiliary images for the README file ├── results/              # Scripts and notebooks to analyse performance results ├── utils/                # Utility scripts to upload datasets to a NFS server └── README.md             # This file
+├── pipelines/            # Examples of pipeline definitions using the library ├── data/                 # Datasets used in the pipeline examples ├── images/               # Auxiliary images for the README file ├── results/              # Scripts and notebooks to analyze performance results ├── utils/                # Utility scripts to upload datasets to a NFS server └── README.md             # This file
 ```